cs4485-s25-alagar-t7/gas/docs/Meeting Minutes/Meeting Minutes - April 8th.md

 # Back End Notes
 - Instead of logging in through SSO, create one admin login
   - Create SSO login if have extra time
+- Got the API and Mongose

 # Front End Notes
--

 ### Dashboard:
 - dont hit third party api everytime we log in (??) specify what the "adds" are, clarify the naming of the buttons. don't put add button at the bottom, maybe put it next to create new semester